fdv/running-elasticsearch-fun-profit/001-getting-started.md

 # Getting Started with Elasticsearch

-This chapter is for people who have never used Elasticsearch cluster.
-It explains Elasticsearch basic concepts and guides you into deploying your first cluster.
-Most of these concepts will be detailed further in this book.
+This chapter is for people who have not used Elasticsearch yet.
+It covers Elasticsearch basic concepts and guides you into deploying and using your first single node cluster.
+Every concept explained here are detailed further in this book.

 In this introduction chapter you will learn:

 - The basic concepts behind Elasticsearch
-- What's in an Elasticsearch cluster
+- What's an Elasticsearch cluster
-- How to deploy your first Elasticsearch cluster
+- How to deploy your first, single node Elasticsearch cluster on the most common operating systems
-- How to use Elasticsearch to index and find content
+- How to use Elasticsearch to index documents and find content
 - Elasticsearch configuration basics
 - What's an Elasticsearch plugin and how to use them

+---

+## Prerequisites

+In order to read this book and perform the operations described along its chapters, you need:

+- A machine or virtual machine running one of the popular Linux or Unix environments: Debian / Ubuntu, RHEL / CentOS or FreeBSD.
+Running Elasticsearch on Mac OS or Windows is not covered in this book
+- A basic knowledge of UNIX command line and the use of a terminal
+- Your favorite text editor

+If you have never used Elasticsearch before, I recommend to create a virtual machine so you won't harm your main system in case of mistake.
+You can either run it locally using a virtuzlization tool like [Virtualbox](https://www.virtualbox.org/) or on your favorite cloud provider.

 ---